MFEh2o/MFEUtilities/README.md

 install.packages("roxygen2")
 install.packages("devtools")
 ```

+I've created a video introduction to the package structure and the basics of adding functions and maintaining the package, see ['MFEUtilities Tutorial.mp4'](https://app.box.com/file/837329933072), which is on Box under 'MFE/Database/Database Management'.

 [R Packages](https://r-pkgs.org/index.html) is a great, accessible resource written by Jenny Bryan and Hadley Wickham.
 If you're trying to get your head around an already existing package like this one, start from the **Package components** section.
 [Writing an R package from scratch](https://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/) by Hilary Parker.